 Toss in the fact that technology is constantly evolving, and you’ve got a fertile interactive landscape!
-For your imagination and anyone wanting to learn the ins and outs of game development (in hopes of creating the next big hit) exploring video game genres can be the start of something big.
+For your imagination and anyone wanting to learn the ins and outs of how to code a game (in hopes of creating the next big hit) exploring video game genres can be the start of something big.

-With over 20 video game camp courses dedicated to helping students create such experiences, iD Tech gives kids and teens the ability to take these genres and make them uniquely their own... and then some.
+With over 20 video game summer camps and online courses dedicated to helping students create such experiences, iD Tech gives kids and teens the ability to take these genres and make them uniquely their own... and then some.